Tuesday, August 29, 2023

 Don't forget:

+You may still drop courses until the Drop Deadline (see Academic Calendar for drop deadlines.
 To drop a course after 9/15/2023, you will need to meet with your adviser for approval, so your adviser can submit their approval of your drop request no later than 4:30 p.m. on the drop deadline.
 Find this and all other deadlines on the Academic Calendar and consider adding the Academic Calendar to your gBear calendar.

 Until the registration deadline, your Courseworks/Canvas page may not look exactly like your Student Planning page because it takes some time for an added class on myBarnard to appear on Courseworks, and it takes some extra time for a dropped class to disappear.
 Courseworks will catch up eventually.
 The most important thing is to make sure that your enrollments are accurate on your Student Planning page.